apache/arrow/site/powered_by.md

   memory layout in its analytic functions.
 This work is part of the [GPU Open Analytics Initiative][11]
 * **[MATLAB][30]:** A numerical computing environment for engineers and scientists.
-MATLAB uses Apache Arrow to support reading and writing parquet and feather files.
+MATLAB uses Apache Arrow to support reading and writing Parquet and Feather files.
 * **[OmniSci][10] (formerly MapD):** In-memory columnar SQL engine designed to run on both GPUs and CPUs.
 OmniSci supports Arrow for data ingest and data interchange via CUDA IPC handles.
 This work is part of the [GPU Open Analytics Initiative][11]